rust-lang/rust/src/doc/rustc-dev-guide/src/appendix-stupid-stats.md

 # Appendix A: A tutorial on creating a drop-in replacement for rustc

+> **Note:** This is a copy of `@nrc`'s amazing [stupid-stats].
+You should find
+> a copy of the code on the GitHub repository although due to the compiler's
+> constantly evolving nature, there is no guarantee it'll compile on the first
+> go.

 Many tools benefit from being a drop-in replacement for a compiler.
 By this, I mean that any user of the tool can use `mytool` in all the ways they would normally use `rustc` - whether manually compiling a single file or as part of a